 -

-Surrounded by large granite spires and towering pines, it offers a unique alpine atmosphere.
-It also hosts an average of four weddings per week during the summer season.
+Surrounded by large granite spires and towering pines, it offers a unique alpine ambiance to visitors.
+It also hosts an average of four weddings a week during the summer season.

-- Iron Mountain Road - Iron Mountain Road is a distinctive route designed to highlight the Black Hills and Mt Rushmore.
-Renowned for its “pigtail” bridges, Iron Mountain Road redefined road design with 314 curves, numerous one-lane tunnels, and the iconic “pigtail” bridges.
+- Iron Mountain Road - Iron Mountain Road is a unique route designed to highlight the Black Hills and Mt Rushmore.
+Renowned for its “pigtail” bridges, Iron Mountain Road redefined road design with 314 curves, numerous one-lane tunnels, and, of course, the iconic “pigtail” bridges.

 - Special Treats for feeding Begging Burros